TimDTTP/LearningCPP/leetcode/smallestStringStartingFromLeaf/README.md

     - Another tracks the the string
 2. If the int value is smaller than current smallest, then replace it
 3. This should repeat recursively

+## Online solutions
+Yielded little to no significant improvements.

+Improvements:
+- (minor)
+Did not have to initialize an array of letters.
+Could just add value onto 'a'
+    - i.e. 'a' + 2 = 'c'

+- (negligible)
+Instead of manipulating the 'temp' string individually, add to string and use std::reverse to reverse string and evaluate